benjaminion/upgrading-ethereum-book/src/book.md

 Casper FFG on its own does not offer liveness in the classic sense of ensuring that users' transactions get included on chain.
 All block production and chain building is the responsibility of the underlying consensus mechanism, LMD GHOST in our case.

 However, there is a sense in which we want Casper FFG to be live: we always want to be able to continue justifying and finalising checkpoints if at least two-thirds of validators are honest, without any of those validators getting slashed.
 Conversely, we never want to end up in a deadlock in which it is not possible to finalise a new checkpoint without honest validators being slashed.
+This accords with the "something good eventually happens" [definition](/part2/consensus/preliminaries/#safety-and-liveness) of liveness.

 In [Vitalik's words](https://medium.com/@VitalikButerin/minimal-slashing-conditions-20f0b500fc6c),